-Many people do this because they don’t really understand the complete negotiation process or simply do not feel comfortable doing so.
-But the repercussion can be huge.
+Many people do this because they don’t really understand the complete salary negotiation process or simply do not feel comfortable doing so.
+But the repercussions can be huge.

 2. Revealing How Much You Would Accept

 Sometimes, it’s hard not to offer this information especially if the employer asks for a salary history or salary requirement.

-One of the most common salary negotiation error is focusing on what you feel you need or deserve instead of your value and the value you being to the prospective employer.
+One of the most common salary negotiation errors is focusing on what you feel you need or deserve instead of your value and the value you bring to the prospective employer.

 4. Weak Research or Negotiation Preparation

 With the number and variety of salary resources available online there is simply no excuse not know your market value.
-And you can even go beyond pure numbers.
+And you can go beyond pure numbers.